DavidSe7enLynch/Compiler/hw/hw4/assign04ms2/README.txt

 5. string values need to be specially dealt with.
 I created a string storage struct type, and added a vector containing these structs inside LocalStorageAllocation class.
 Whenever I reached a node with string literal value, I added a struct to the vector, and created appropriate operand stored in that node.

+6. multi-D array needs special care

+7. In my implementation, I need to check both type and symbol of an array variable, but if it inside a struct, then we cannot find that symbol anymore.
+We can only find the member.
+Therefore, to simplify other codes, I created a unique_ptr of symbol, with similar content in that member, and use .get() to pass it to the node.

+8. when 2 memref are in one instruction, only %r10 anf %r11 may not be enough.
+After discussing with Prof, I used %rax.